limits.conf configuration file is used to limit user, domain, process-related metrics. Limits.conf is related to

 * hard rss 10000

 rss limit for all users and groups in this systems.

 Specify User ID Range For Limit

 We want to specify limit some users.
-But they are not in a user group and we do not want or can create group for these groups.
+But they are not in a user group and we do not want or can create groups for these groups.
 Specifying limits one by one is a problem.
 We can specify multiple users like below.
-But the restriction is that we will specify range
+But the restriction is that we will specify the range.

 1000:1010 hard rss 10000

 The rule above will be applied to the users those User ID’s are between